-Justin is the author of Best Ideas for Teaching with Technology: A Practical Guide for Teachers by Teachers, and his academic work has been published in Educational Researcher, Social Education, Contemporary Issues in Technology and Teacher Education, and other venues.
-His opinion writings have been published in the Washington Post, Christian Science Monitor, the Providence Journal and other publications.
-He has been an Outstanding Educator in Residence in Singapore and an Emerging Leader for the International Society for Technology in Education.
+Justin is a co-author of Best Ideas for Teaching with Technology: A Practical Guide for Teachers by Teachers, and his academic work has been published in Science, Communications of the ACM, Educational Researcher, Journal of Learning Analytics, EDUCAUSE Review Online, Social Education, Contemporary Issues in Technology and Teacher Education, and other venues.
+His opinion writings have been published in the New Yorker, The Atlantic, Educational Leadership, Washington Post, Christian Science Monitor, The Providence Journal, and other publications.
+He blogs for Education Week at EdTechResearcher.
+He has a new book, Massive: The Future of Learning at Scale, under contract with Harvard University Press.